Asian stocks sink after Trump threatens more China tariffs

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Southeast Asia all declined.

-Trump said Tuesday that agreement on the "Phase 1" deal announced last month "could happen soon."
-But he warned he was ready to raise tariffs on Chinese imports "very substantially" if that fails.
+Trump said Tuesday agreement on the "Phase 1" deal announced last month "could happen soon."
+But he warned he was ready to raise tariffs "very substantially" if that fails.

-Talks appear to be hung up on Chinese pressure for Washington to roll back some of its punitive tariffs imposed in the fight over Beijing's trade surplus and technology ambitions.
-The Chinese government said last week negotiators had agreed, but Trump denied that.
+The two sides disagree publicly about whether Washington agreed to roll back some punitive tariffs imposed in the fight over Beijing's trade surplus and technology ambitions.
+The Chinese government said last week that was settled, but Trump denied that.

 Trump's comments "served as a reminder of the challenge that the two sides face," said Jingyi Pan of IG in a report.
 However, she said, investors saw them as "positioning statements," reducing their impact.

-Hong Kong shares have been jolted by an escalation in violence in five-month-old anti-government protests.
-A protester was shot Monday and others blocked streets and commuter rail tracks and set off gasoline bombs at the University of Hong Kong.
+Hong Kong shares have been jolted by growing violence in the anti-government protests.
+Police shot a protester in a scuffle Monday and a man who was defending China in an apparent argument was set on fire.
+Activists also this week have damaged trains and transit stations while clashing with police using tear gas and other crowd control measures.

-The protests began in June over a proposed extradition law and have grown to include demands for greater democracy and other grievances.
-Already under pressure from weak global demand and the U.S.-China tariff war, Hong Kong has tumbled into its first recession in a decade.
+The protests began in June over an extradition bill that was subsequently withdrawn, but the movement expanded to demands for greater democracy, police accountability and other grievances.
+The protests, the U.S.-China tariff war and economic factors have sent Hong Kong tumbling into its first recession in a decade.

 The Dow Jones Industrial Average closed unchanged at 27,691.49.
 The Nasdaq gained 0.3% to a record 8,486.09.